Azure-Samples/active-directory-dotnetcore-daemon-v2/3-Using-KeyVault/README.md

 > - **certificates**.
 >
 > This a sample using a **certificate** stored in a **key vault** is treated over the next few paragraphs.
->
-> A variation of this sample using a **secret** stored in a **key vault** instead is described at the end of this article in [Variation: daemon application using client credentials with certificates](#Variation-daemon-application-using-client-credentials-with-certificates)

 ## How to run this sample